wsieinska/hwu-ollama-tutorial/README.md

 To get started, first make sure you have Ollama installed from [their website](https://ollama.com/).

+On Windows 11, Smart App Control may block the Ollama installer.
+If it happens, temporarily disable Smart App Control during installation, then re-enable it.

 Then, you need to install the required dependencies for your Python environment.
 Activate one using your favourite Python environment manager (e.g., [Anaconda](https://www.anaconda.com/)).